 top of page

-Healing the Father & Mother Wounds
+Healing the Father and Mother Wounds: A Journey to Wholeness

 Woman in a cozy room sewing photos into a journal.
 She wears a brown sweater.
 Surroundings include books, plants, and warm lighting.